 A limited number of registration slots are now available for groups of up to 10 students with their teachers.
 Children’s groups from pre-K through high school are admitted for free as space allows.

 Teachers must reserve tickets in advance for these self-directed visits, and special safety protocols are currently in place.
 Teachers may request information to learn more.

 Sign up for School Programs Emails

-Teachers (grades K–8) may select asynchronous or synchronous virtual field trips.
+Teachers (grades pre-K–8) may select virtual or on-site field trips.

-The synchronous option includes a 45-minute live BBG instructor–led experience consisting of Steinhardt Conservatory pre-recorded video tours of the Tropical and Desert Pavilions and an interactive lesson.
+Virtual field trips include a 60-minute, live, BBG instructor–led experience consisting of prerecorded video tours and an interactive lesson.
+Choose from two topics: Tropical and Desert Plant Explorations (pre-K–8) and Exploring Plants in Our Lives (K–8).
 Teachers will set up the virtual field trip using the platform of their choice.
-Teachers will be mailed a kit including four plants and potting-up materials for the class.
+Teachers will be mailed a kit including plants and potting-up materials for the class.
 Access to online materials and a potting-up video tutorial for teachers included.
 Fee: $75 per class.
 Ask about our discount for Title I schools and special needs groups.

 Project Green Reach

 Project Green Reach (PGR) is a semester-long program for K–8 teachers and their classes in Brooklyn’s Title I schools.
 Schools must apply for acceptance into PGR.
 At least two teachers and their two classes from each school must apply, though both teachers do not have to teach the same grade level.